Accessibility Tools

 All Reception children complete weekly adult led Literacy and Maths tasks.
 We provide effective and focused interventions for those children who are finding learning challenging and are not on track to meet National Expectations at the end of the year, to enable them to catch up quickly with their peers.

 The school follows the Sounds Write phonics scheme.
 Through this all children learn to read and write with accuracy and fluency.
 The scheme provides support for parents through a selection of videos online.
-All staff teaching the scheme are trained and monitored regularly to ensure a consistent and successful approach is made across the school.
+All staff teaching the scheme are trained and monitored regularly, to ensure a consistent and successful approach across the school.

 Early Years Curriculum Delivery